-An online store selling second-hand clothing, local artisan items, and consignment.
-Including a blog listing locally made products.
+An online and retail store selling: loved clothing, local artisan items, consignment, and gift cards.
+With a shop local blog.
 In the Hasting-Sunrise neighbourhood of East Vancouver.
 Offering free delivery on orders over $20 within a 10km radius of V5K.

 For those of you who don't already know me here are the Coles notes:

 I was a self-employed Travel Agent of 15 years, a wife, and a mother of two kids ages 6 and 3.5.
 Covid devastated my career, and thanks to Covid, I had A LOT of time to think, and decided to start up a second business that encompasses many other aspects that I am passionate about:

 -Buying locally from small businesses versus box stores